Haliro

 Neglecting data maintenance

 B2B information degrades rapidly.
-Job changes, mergers and acquisitions, and organisational changes render 20 to 30% of data obsolete each year.
-A regular update process is essential.
+Job changes, mergers and acquisitions, and organisational changes make data obsolete when no update process exists.
+A regular maintenance process is essential.

 Underestimating team adoption